Introduction to If Statement in Python

 How If Statement Works?

-The “if” statement is primarily used in controlling the direction of our program.
-It is used in skipping the execution of certain results that we don’t intend to execute.
+The “if” statement is primarily used to control our program’s direction.
+It is used to skip the execution of specific results we don’t intend to execute.

 The basic structure of an “if” statement in python is typing the word “if” (lower case) followed by the condition with a colon at the end of the “if” statement and then a print statement regarding printing our desired output.

-Python is case sensitive, too, so “if” should be in lower case.
+Python is case sensitive, too, so “if” should be lower case.

 Syntax: